 Why financially free with 30?

-One or the other is certainly asking the question of why I strive for that goal at all.
+Some of you are certainly asking the question of why I strive for that goal at all.
 At this point I would just like to point out that I will present my view and motivation for financial freedom in general in the coming weeks here on the blog.

 Before starting this blog, I’ve read a lot of financial books and everyone emphasizes how important it is to set big goals.
 If you set yourself only small goals, like retiring 5 years earlier, you do not have to strain and can sit back and relax.